APZH/tp/docs/UserGuide.md

 **How to use this User Guide?**

-This guide has 4 main sections, and it is highly recommended following the sections of the user guide in order as detailed below.
+This guide has **4 main sections**, and it is highly recommended follow the sections of the user guide in the order as detailed below if you are a new user.

 > - [1.
 Getting Started](#1-getting-started): A simple step-by-step installation guide for SchedUrMods.
 >   - This section provides instructions for new users who wish to set up SchedUrMods on their device.